FSU-COP4610-F24/project-1-group-33/README.md

 ### Execution

-make run
+op

-This will run the program ...
+This will run the program

 ## Bugs